MatejKafka/powershell-profile/README.md

 cd $ConfigDir
 git submodule update --init --recursive

-# if you want git autocompetion, also install posh-git
+# if you want more autocompletions, also install these modules
+Install-Module PSGitCompletions
-Install-Module posh-git
+Install-Module WSLTabCompletion
 ```

 ### Install to a custom directory